lucascavone/Rocket_Simulator/README.md

 height of a projectile is dependent on the initial speed of the object.
 We can use the basic kinematic equation `yf = yi + vi * t + 0.5 * a * t^2` to plot y vs time in a graph.
-This is however an ideal scenario that only applies to a system without aerodynamic drag and initial speed being the factor countering gravity's pull for a short duration of time.
+This is however an ideal scenario that only applies to a system without aerodynamic drag and with initial speed being the factor countering gravity's pull for a short duration of time.

 ### Kinematic Projectiles with Air Resistance